SethSmigelski/under-the-weather/README.md

 * **Imperial & Metric Units:** Display weather in Fahrenheit/mph or Celsius/kph on a per-widget basis.
 * **Extra Details:** Optionally display "Feels Like" temperature and detailed wind information.
 * **Lightweight:** Enqueues assets only when needed and does not rely on heavy JavaScript libraries.
-* **Coordinate Finder Tools:** An easy-to-use tool on the settings page retrieves latitude and longitude coordinates by location name and generates ready-to-use widget `<div>`s.
-Pressing the "Find Coordinates by Name" button in the "Under The Weather Forecast" block automatically fills in the location's coordinates.
+* **Settings Page Coordinate Finder:** An easy-to-use tool on the settings page retrieves coordinates by location name and generates ready-to-use widget `<div>` code.
+* **Block Editor Coordinate Finder:** Search for locations by name and automatically fill in coordinates without ever leaving the block editor.

 ---